yashada-nikam/yashada-nikam/README.md

 ### Why hello there, I'm Yashada👋

 <br>
-I've graduated from Indiana University Bloomington with a Master's degree in Data Science.
+I graduated from Indiana University Bloomington with a Master's degree in Data Science in December 2023.
 I am proficient in data analysis and visualization, statistical modeling, and machine learning with a strong foundation in Python, R, and SQL.
 <br> <br>

 <img align="right" src="https://media.giphy.com/media/RkX2zcpO79EAf82ESl/giphy.gif" width="230">